top of page

 Is there a community element to the course?

 Yes.
-The course offers a sense of community through regular sessions over seven-weeks and a Discord community to connect with others interested in neurodivergence.
+The course offers a sense of community through a dedicated Discord space for this cohort, as well as live Q&A sessions that allow you to connect with others interested in neurodivergence.

-What happens after I email to apply for the course?
+What happens after I complete the pre-registration form for the course?

-Once we receive your email expressing interest, we will send you a consent form where you will:
+Once you complete the pre-registration form, we will send you a consent form where you will:

 1. Officially register for the course.